-- 1. We support funding for the Agriculture in the Classroom curriculum in grades pre-k through 12 in all schools in New York and funding for the Cornell Ag in the Classroom program.
+- We support funding for the Agriculture in the Classroom curriculum in grades pre-k through 12 in all schools in New York and funding for the Cornell Ag in the Classroom program.
 We also encourage the agriculture industry to work cooperatively to support Agriculture in the Classroom in our schools. - We support the use of Curriculum for Agricultural Science Education for Learning in the New York State School System to better incorporate agricultural education into the core educational offerings. - 3.
-Since a dedicated fund for Agriculture in the Classroom has been established through the sale of distinctive plates for agriculture in New York State, we recommend that a portion of the revenue generated through the sale of agriculture and farm plates be placed in the Agriculture in the Classroom fund.
+Since a dedicated fund for Agriculture in the Classroom has been established through the sale of distinctive plates for agriculture in New York State, we recommend that a portion of the revenue generated through the sale of agriculture and farm plates be placed in the Agriculture in the Classroom fund. - We support state funding of the "New York Kids Growing Food" program. - 5.
+We support the inclusion of agricultural biotechnology information in the Agriculture in the Classroom materials. - We recommend agricultural and farm plated trucks should be eligible for the agricultural education license.

-- 4. We support state funding of the "New York Kids Growing Food" program. - 5.
-We support the inclusion of agricultural biotechnology information in the Agriculture in the Classroom materials. - 6.
-We recommend agricultural and farm plated trucks should be eligible for the agricultural education license. - We support and encourage the New York State Museum to change and expand its agriculture display to show the importance of agriculture to the state and on how agriculture makes affordable and safe food for all New Yorkers. - 8.
-We urge the New York State Department of Education to significantly increase the curricula requirements regarding the origin, means of production, and benefits of the food we eat, and request that funding necessary for schools to meet these requirements be provided through the New York State budget without raising taxes by diverting operating aid from existing programs that have failed to meet the goals for which they were originally funded. - 9.
-We strongly support a more balanced approach in the presentation of agriculture in the New York State Core Curriculum at all educational levels.
+- 7. We support and encourage the New York State Museum to change and expand its agriculture display to show the importance of agriculture to the state and on how agriculture makes affordable and safe food for all New Yorkers. - 8.
+We urge the New York State Department of Education to significantly increase the curricula requirements regarding the origin, means of production, and benefits of the food we eat, and request that funding necessary for schools to meet these requirements be provided through the New York State budget without raising taxes by diverting operating aid from existing programs that have failed to meet the goals for which they were originally funded. - We strongly support a more balanced approach in the presentation of agriculture in the New York State Core Curriculum at all educational levels. - 10.
+We support expanding Ag in the Classroom, by collaborating with CCE county offices throughout the state to provide educational support to elementary and middle school teachers as they integrate agriculture, food, and natural resources instruction into their curriculum.